 Quantum does not use derivative financial instruments for speculative purposes.
 Quantum's policy is to hedge its foreign currency-denominated transactions in a manner that substantially offsets the effects of changes in foreign currency exchange rates.
-Presently, Quantum uses foreign currency borrowings and foreign currency forward contracts to hedge only those currency exposures associated with certain assets and liabilities denominated in non-functional currencies.
+Presently, Quantum uses foreign currency borrowings to hedge only those currency exposures associated with certain assets and liabilities denominated in non-functional currencies.
 Corresponding gains and losses on the underlying transaction generally offset the gains and losses on these foreign currency hedges.
+Quantum has used in the past, and may use in the future, foreign currency forward contracts to hedge its exposure to foreign currency exchange rates.

-As of September 30, 2001, the majority of Quantum's foreign currency hedging contracts were scheduled to mature in approximately one month, and there were no material deferred gains or losses.
-In addition, Quantum's international operations in some instances act as a natural hedge because both operating expenses and sales are denominated in local currencies.
+Quantum's international operations in some instances act as a natural hedge because both operating expenses and sales are denominated in local currencies.
 In these instances, although an unfavorable change in the exchange rate of a foreign currency against the U.S. dollar would result in lower sales when translated to U.S. dollars, operating expenses would also be lower in these circumstances.
-Also, since an insignificant amount of Quantum's net sales for the six-month period ending on September 30, 2001 are denominated in currencies other than U.S. dollars, Quantum does not believe that its total foreign exchange rate exposure is significant.
-Nevertheless, an increase in the rate at which a foreign currency is exchanged for U.S. dollars would require more of that particular foreign currency to equal a specified amount of U.S. dollars than before such rate increase.
-In such cases, and if Quantum were to price its products and services in that particular foreign currency, Quantum would receive fewer U.S. dollars than it would have received prior to such rate increase.
+Also, since an insignificant amount of Quantum's net sales for the nine-month period ending on December 30, 2001, are denominated in currencies other than U.S. dollar, Quantum does not believe that its total foreign exchange rate exposure is significant.
+Nevertheless, an increase in the rate which a foreign currency is exchanged for U.S. dollars would require more of that particular foreign currency to equal a specified amount of U.S. dollars than before such rate increase, and if Quantum were to price its products and services in that particular foreign currency, Quantum would receive fewer U.S. dollars than it would have received prior to such rate increase.
 Likewise, if Quantum were to price its products and services in U.S. dollars while competitors priced their products in a local currency, an increase in the relative strength of the U.S. dollar would result in Quantum's prices being uncompetitive in those markets.
 Such fluctuations in currency exchange rates could materially and adversely affect Quantum's business, financial condition and results of operations.